asaf-celikturk/hangman-project/README.md

 ## Description

 ####
-As you can guess from the title, in this project I will be replicating the classic childhood game Hangman.
+As you can assume from the title, in this project I will be replicating the classic childhood game Hangman.

+In the milestone_2.py file, I first created a list of words (fruit themed) and chose a random word from it to start the game.
+I then developed the logic to check if, the letter entered by the user is valid, and whether the letter is in the random word.

+Next, in the milestone_3.py file, I cleaned up the code by adding the above logic into functions - check_guess and ask_for_input.